rdmpage/ozymandias-demo/manuscript/mansucript.md

 # Introduction

 The announcement that GBIF has reached the milestone of one billion occurrence records online reflects the success the biodiversity community has had in mobilising data.
-Part of this success comes from standardising on a simple column-based data format (Darwin Core) and indexing that data using three fields: taxonomic name, location, and date (what, where, and when).
-None of these fields is unproblematic, but they enable basic searching, and compelling visualisations such as maps with hundreds of millions of data points.
-By flattening the data into one table of columns and rows, Darwin Core makes data easy to enter and view, but at the cost of potentially obscuring relationships between entities that are better represented using a network.
+Much of this success comes from standardising on a simple column-based data format (Darwin Core, cite) and indexing that data using three fields: taxonomic name, location, and date (what, where, and when).
+None of these fields is unproblematic (cite data quality issues), but they enable basic searching, and compelling visualisations such as maps with hundreds of millions of data points.
+By flattening the data into a single table Darwin Core makes data easy to enter and view, but at the cost of potentially obscuring relationships between entities that are better represented using a network.
 In this paper I explore the representation of biodiversity data using a network or “knowledge graph” ().
 (Need to say it is Australia here)

 ## Knowledge graph